fabiomolinar/simulator/README.md

 - <span style="text-decoration: line-through">Store variables to be ploted on the Plot class</span> [done]
     - Problem: Some variables have largely different scales than others; therefore, when ploted on the same scale, it's not possible to see them clearly.
     - Solution: use the plots.Line class which is capable to handle scaling.
+- Add improved PID regulator algorithm.
+- Add information about time constant to each model.
+- Add to the simulator information if cycle time is to slow compared with models' time constants.
+    - Problem: if the cycle time is too big to impact the dynamics of the models, I need to warn it.
+- Change place where data is stored.
+    - Problem: each model is holding its own data.
+That's not effective.
+Not all data may be necessary and doing operation on arrays isn't as fast as doing on simple numbers.
+Furthermore, the models' `calculate` method is damn ugly.
+    - Solution: create a DataHolder class which will hold only the selected data.

 ## Python